Hewes Crab blossom The Orchard at Sage Hen Farm: Peaches

 round with broad suture

-pale yellow dotted with pinkish red and mottled dark red cheek; some fuzz
+pale yellow with some greenish tinge possible, dotted with pinkish red and mottled dark red cheek; some fuzz

 rich, intense, luscious peach flavor, very juicy